 As a kid, Maple Story was my life.
 I spent all my free time in the game, even going so far as waking up in the middle of the night just to play.

 I was fortunate to have played Maple Story during the open beta around 2004.
-The game was truly special back then.
-There was a strong social element that I’ve frankly never found in any other game since.
+The game was truly special back then, with a strong social element that I’ve never found in any other game since.

 I’ve made many attempts over the years to try and relive some of that past glory, but the game never felt the same.
 Original players had left and the playerbase was older, more reserved, less prone to making friends.

 Leveling up and making as much money as possible became the primary motivators.
 New maps and monsters were introduced, and experience was easier to come by, leaving old maps deserted and players spread out farther.
 There were also just four classes, a far cry from the current state of the Maplestory classes and their DPS.

 Still, every once in a while I’ll throw on some old Maple Story soundtracks and instantly get transported back to those good ‘old days.
 Here are 10 of the best MapleStory OSTs that are sure to leave you feeling nostalgic.

 Welcome to Victoria Island – your journey begins here!